 LAKEVIEW GEOGRAPHIC BOUNDARY

 Lakeview is located in south central Oregon about 96 miles east of Klamath Falls at an elevation of about 4,800 feet.
 The area is typified by semi-arid climate where annual rainfall is 13 inches.
 The town of Lakeview serves as an important commercial center for Lake County.
-Lakeview has a current air quality boundary for PM10, which consists of the Lakeview urban growth boundary (Fig. 3).
+Lakeview has a current air quality boundary for PM10, which consists of the Lakeview urban growth boundary (Fig. 3) because most of the sources of PM10 emissions are located within the urban growth boundary.

 Figure 1: Lakeview Urban Growth Boundary

 The urban growth boundary consists of the entire town of Lakeview as well as parts of Lake County.
-Most of the sources of influence are generated within the urban growth boundary (UGB).
-Most industrial sources have and will locate in the UGB that influences the monitor.
+As with PM10, most of the PM2.5 sources, including industrial sources, are also located within the urban growth boundary (UGB).
+Since these sources impact the PM2.5 monitor, the area within the urban growth boundary was a logical choice for a PM2.5 area designation.

 EMISSION INVENTORY